 Make-up assignments and quizzes will be given at the discretion of the instructor and only for very serious and verifiable medical reasons.
-If you cannot submit an assignment or quiz on time, notify the instructor in advance.
+If you cannot submit an assignment or quiz on time, notify the instructor before its due date.